MuhammadHasher017/react-spreadsheet-import-dynmic-extension/README.md

 />
 ```

-You can see all the translation keys [here](https://github.com/UgnisSoftware/react-spreadsheet-import/blob/master/src/translationsRSIProps.ts)
+You can see all the translation keys [here](https://github.com/UgnisSoftware/react-spreadsheet-import-dynamic-extension/blob/master/src/translationsRSIProps.ts)

 ## VS other libraries

-Flatfile vs react-spreadsheet-import and Dromo vs react-spreadsheet-import:
+Flatfile vs react-spreadsheet-import-dynamic-extension and Dromo vs react-spreadsheet-import-dynamic-extension:

 |                                | RSI            | Flatfile    | Dromo       |
 | ------------------------------ | -------------- | ----------- | ----------- |